 Driving on the Isle of Skye

 You could honestly wander around the Isle of Skye without a set itinerary, just taking in all the sights and be totally satisfied.
-The uniqueness and color of the landscape is just breathtaking!
-Here are some of the most amazing things to see on the Isle of Skye:
+The uniqueness and color of the landscape are just breathtaking!
+Here are some of the most amazing things to see on the Isle of Skye Scotland.

 This giant sea cliff which resembles a kilt with pleats is a sight to behold, especially at sunrise when the sun reflects off the rocks.
 This is easily accessible with a parking lot overlooking the rock.

 This supernatural mountainous area is one of Skye’s must-visit tourist attractions that you should not miss.
 You can park and observe its beauty (bring your camera) or you can walk the Quiraing which is amazing!
 I would definitely spend some time hiking around here if you have the time.
 The morning is particularly beautiful here.

 Old Man of Storr